hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/README.md

 or

 A fully loaded Gitpod can be built here https://gitpod.io/#github.com/hpssjellis/Gitpod-auto-tensorflowJS-to-arduino (If taking this option many of the below commands are automated.)
+The github for this site is at https://github.com/hpssjellis/Gitpod-auto-tensorflowJS-to-arduino

 3. Install Tensorflow nightly build and Tensorflowjs.
 The arduino-cli is in a new thing I am trying.